 Frost & Sullivan gets Druva.
-That’s the impression one is left with after reading its most recent report on the North American Cloud Data Protection and Management Market, where they presented Druva with their North American Product Leadership Award for its “agile, high-performance, and cloud native data management-as-a-service (DMaaS) platform.”
-Frost & Sullivan understands what we are trying to do and how we are trying to do it.
+That’s the impression you’re left with after reading Frost & Sullivan’s most recent report on the North American Cloud Data Protection and Management Market, where Druva was presented with the North American Product Leadership Award for its “agile, high-performance, and cloud native Data Management-as-a-Service (DMaaS) platform.”

 Druva’s competitors see their on-premises appliances as the central repository of customer data, and the cloud as a place to store another copy of data.
-Druva sees the cloud as the central repository for our customer’s data, while also supporting an onsite local cache of customer data.
-It appears that Frost & Sullivan agrees with the distinct difference between Druva and its competitors, which is why they honored us with their leadership award.
+More relevantly, Druva sees the cloud as the central repository for our customer’s data, while also supporting an onsite local cache of customer data, and it appears that Frost & Sullivan agrees with this distinct difference between Druva and its competitors.

-It seems that Frost & Sullivan agrees.
-The report says they like how Druva’s customers can buy whatever matches their current scale, and add services as their needs require.
-They also like how Druva has built in security into every feature with a “security-first” approach.
+Frost & Sullivan’s report highlights that Druva’s customers can buy to fit their current scale, and add services as their needs require.
+Our “security-first” approach is also highlighted in the report by recognizing that security has been built into every feature throughout the product development process.

 Frost & Sullivan presents this award to the company that has developed a product with innovative features and functionality that is gaining rapid market acceptance.
 The award recognizes the solution’s features and the customer value enhancements it enables.
 Come take a look at the award-winning services at Druva.